Yamini-Namburi/capstone/README.md

 ## Udacity Capstone Project for Cloud DevOps Nanodegree.
- Please follow the screenshots to deply the application
+ Please follow the screenshots to deploy the application